|

 April 2, 1997 excluding snappers.
 If a repeater system cannot accrue a

 minimum coverage the council will re-evaluate the system for re-allocation.
-6. The Coordinator will use the location of

 transmitter, antenna elevation, beam direction, ERP, polarization, terrain